Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 There are potentially 10 or more active abilities and passive effects that need to be considered in the rotation priority among your chosen talents, and many provide very different effects.

 Rising Sun Kick should essentially be used on cooldown.
-Although it does not directly interact with the defensive parts of the Brewmaster kit beyond the
+Although it does not directly interact with the defensive parts of the Brewmaster kit without the help of talents like

 Rushing Jade Wind allows you to passively deal damage around you and has no Energy cost to maintain, so long as you remember to regularly activate the ability due to its low cooldown.